Why is the Scholarship not available to first year students?

 What if my annual course fees are higher than $9,000?

 The Toloa Tertiary Scholarship will fund up to $9,000 per annum to only cover course and compulsory fees.
 If fees exceed $9,000 per annum, then additional funding may be sourced elsewhere to cover the excess.
 Part payment may be from another Scholarship - we encourage you to check the purpose for that scholarship.

 How do I know my application has been accepted?

 You will receive a confirmation email at the email address you provided on your application.
 If you do not receive the confirmation email, please remember to check your spam folders.

-How can I remove my application?
+How can I withdraw my application?